THE FUTURE OF BREAKAWAY ROPING

 1 — True Beginner A roper who struggles to catch consistently and is still developing fundamental skills.
 Team roping equivalent classification: 3

 2 — Developing Roper A roper who struggles with both consistency and speed.
-Unable to consistently cross the line aggressively, and when catches are made, times tend to hover in the 4 & 5-second range.
-This category includes many youth and older ropers who prioritize catching over speed.
+Most ropers in this category are unable to consistently cross the line aggressively.
+This category includes many youth and older ropers.
 Team roping equivalent classification: 4

-3 — Intermediate Roper A roper who is able to either catch consistently in the long 3 & 4-second range, or produce fast times occasionally — but not both.
-Sub-3-second runs are possible but far from consistent.
+3 — Intermediate Roper A roper who is able to either catch consistently or produce fast times occasionally — but not both.
+Many of these ropers are sacrificing speed for consistency.
 Team roping equivalent classification: 5

-4 — Amateur Rodeo Caliber The most common classification in the BPI database currently.
-These ropers compete at a higher level, consistently catching in sub-4 seconds and occasionally breaking into sub-3-second territory.
-The primary separator between this level and higher classifications is consistency — either in catching or speed.
+4 — Amateur Rodeo Caliber The most common classification in the BPI database.
+These ropers compete at a higher level, consistently stopping the clock and capable of producing fast runs when the right calf is drawn.
+The primary separator between this level and higher classifications is consistency, in both catching and speed.
 Team roping equivalent classification: 6

 5 — Circuit Rodeo Caliber A high-level competitor who performs at elevated competition levels and will stand out when compared to intermediate level ropers.
 Team roping equivalent classification: 7

 6 — Professional Caliber A pro-level competitor capable of competing at the highest levels of breakaway roping.
-Consistently ropes in sub-2.5 seconds and regularly contends at major events.
+Consistently ropes most calves in the first 1/4 of the arena and regularly contends at major events.
 Team roping equivalent classification: 8

 7 — NFBR Caliber The pinnacle of the sport.
 A current or recent National Finals Breakaway Roping qualifier representing the elite tier of competition.
 Team roping equivalent classification: 9–10